Do you really offer a money-back guarantee?

 Coaching with the rigorous, granular method I practice calls for a weird combination of intense empathy and abstract conceptualisation, and that is pretty much my wheelhouse, in terms of what I'm extra skilled at and what I find super compelling.

-For the advanced neuroscience-based techniques I use to help you shift your beliefs I have trained and continue to consult with an expert who has published a leading book in the field.
+For the advanced neuroscience-based techniques I developed to help you shift your beliefs, I consulted with an expert who has published a leading book in the field.

 But ultimately, the proof is in the pudding.
 If you'd like to see for yourself, you can fill in the form to be invited for a free consult.